nextgis/docs_ngweb/source/quick_tutorial.rst

 * Display of maps in web browser (different maps with different layers and
   styles)
 * Flexible access permissions management
-* Load of data from :term:`PostGIS`,of import from
+* Geodata could be loaded from :term:`PostGIS` or imported from
   files in :abbr:`GIS (geographical information system)` formats :term:`ESRI Shape`,  :term:`GeoJSON` or :term:`GeoTIFF`
 * Vector data could be downloaded in the following formats: :term:`GeoJSON`,